Casualty Ward Super Rugby Pacific Pre-season 2026

 Marcel Renata - Was a late scratching from the trial on the 30th of January with a calf injury.
 Source.

-Cam Christie - Hobble off with a knee ligament injury in the Jan 30th trial.
-No more details yet.
+Cam Christie - Hobbled off with a knee ligament injury in the Jan 30th trial.
+Now confirmed he is out for the season.
 Source.

 Chiefs

 Brodie McAlister - Suffered a broken hand at training in the last week of January.
-Set to sideline him for the first two to three rounds.
+Set to sideline him for the first three rounds (Back rd 4).
 Source.

 Taine Kolose - The young hooker is nursing a knee niggle and will miss the start of the season.
 Source.